irJERAD/steph/content/post/alkaloiddreaming.md

 draft: true
 ---

+Spy Kids,
+An account of our time in raved in our family place on this Radio of Mine nuff said nZed

 I dream of Alkaloid erupted steam.

+As my mind erupts <br>
+Disassociation of my cognitive association. <br>
+Walking webs to capture dreams <br>
+Woven entropy Dino helix <br>
+[Centripetal / Central] Weave <br>

+Take a breath and rest <br>
+Rest, Take a breadth <br>
+instinct fires <br>
+clean a stink <br>
+bleach <br>

+Rising Tide: <br>
+Rising tides also break out in hives <br>
+Pumping for acceleration on a surfboard and the feeling of the ghost <br>
+massage / fish breadth. <br>

+Complimentary System: <br>
+Using radio waves to break small protein antennas which inflame autoimmune systems leaving organs over-strain. <br>

+Dinosaur: <br>
+Walking a spiral staircase to a Pre-Jurassic medicinal <br>

-Nitrogen
+Nitrogen <br>

-In addition to carbon, hydrogen and nitrogen, alkaloids may also contain oxygen, sulfur and, more rarely, other elements such as chlorine, bromine, and phosphorus.
+In addition to carbon, hydrogen and nitrogen, alkaloids may also contain oxygen, sulfur and, more rarely, other elements such as chlorine, bromine, and phosphorus. <br>

-A Fungus to fight the fungus:
+A Fungus to fight the fungus: <br>
-Alkaloids are produced by a large variety of organisms including bacteria, fungi, plants, and animals
+Alkaloids are produced by a large variety of organisms including bacteria, fungi, plants, and animals <br>

-They can be purified from crude extracts of these organisms by acid-base extraction, or solvent extractions followed by silica-gel column chromatography
+They can be purified from crude extracts of these organisms by acid-base extraction, or solvent extractions followed by silica-gel column chromatography <br>

-Acid-base extraction, contraction
+Acid-base extraction, contraction <br>
-complemental interaction
+complemental interaction <br>
-of my immediate contamination
+of my immediate contamination <br>

-Amines interact with mescaline serotonin and dopamine
+Amines interact with mescaline serotonin and dopamine similar to over the counter sex pills <br>